eashanchawla/ML-Learn/Python/process/README.md

 The chef (CPU) actively works with the data in RAM, reading instructions and manipulating information as directed by the recipe (program code).

+### In Python
+- Single process refers to a single instance of the python interpreter

+## Subprocess
+- This module allows us to execute, manage additional processes, like running python scripts, running other applications (like ffmpeg).